Bhavneetkaur04/DEMOGIT/README.md

 # DEMOGIT
-Demo study for interview in exasol
+Demo study for interview in exasol on 31st january